-When you talk to an attorney after a construction workplace accident, you can explore the legal actions that might be available to you.
+When you talk to a construction site accident attorney after a workplace accident, you can explore the legal actions that might be available to you.
 The Colorado workers’ compensation program is one option, but is it your only outlet for recovery?
 If someone else’s negligence played a part in your accident, the answer is no – you might also be able to sue one or more parties for further compensation.
 Our lawyers will investigate your accident and help you understand whether you should take legal action against your employer, a coworker, a product manufacturer, or some other party.

 Going up against your employer’s insurance company is generally no small feat.
 The insurer will try to get you to settle your claim for as little as possible, regardless of the severity of your injuries.
-Before you say yes to a quick workers’ compensation settlement, talk to someone at Jordan Law.
+Before you say yes to a quick workers’ compensation settlement, talk to someone at Jordan, Herington & Rowley.
 We offer free, around-the-clock consultations with attorneys so you can learn your rights at no charge or obligation.
 A conversation with us could open your eyes to your full potential for recovery and the true monetary value of your workplace accident claim.

 To keep the construction industry as safe as possible, the Occupational Safety and Health Administration (OSHA) keeps track of safety violations and accidents that happen throughout the U.S. After conducting 32,396 federal inspections and 43,551 state inspections, OSHA found four main types of construction accidents that cause the most deaths within the industry (aside from transportation accidents).
 They are as follows: